kuerbis/Term-TablePrint-p6/README.md

         |.... | ...... | .... | .... |        |                            |
         '----------------------------'        '----------------------------'

-If *table-expand* is set to `0`, the cursor jumps to the to first row (if not already there) when Return is pressed.
+If *table-expand* is set to `0`, the cursor jumps to the to first row (if not already there) when Enter is pressed.

+0 - off

-Default: 1
+1 - on (default)

 trunc-fract-first
 -----------------